 If you are really proud of your studio, you can give a good feel of what it looks like with this virtual tour jQuery plugin.

-To give informations about an image or project, image notes are the perfect solution.
+To give information about an image or project, image notes are the perfect solution.
 You can easily point out details and give in-context explanations.
+Also it will give you a flavor of photo tagging like Facebook.
+Very cool and interesting plugin.

 Was this information useful?
 What other tips would you like to read about in the future?
 Share your comments, feedback and experiences with us by commenting below!